Bykle Municipality: Politics

-Bykle has been run by one mayor, Kai Jeiskelid, from 1985 until 2011.
+Bykle Municipality has been run by one mayor, Kai Jeiskelid, from 1985 until 2011.
 In September 2011, a new mayor was elected: Jon-Rolf Næss.
-Due to a law implemented for 50 years ago by the Labour Party, the obligation of politicians' residence in this municipality is required.
+Due to a law implemented 50 years ago by the Labour Party, the obligation of politicians' residence in this municipality is required.

 Mayors

-The mayors (ordfører) of Bykle (incomplete list):
+The mayor (ordførar) of Bykle Municipality is the political leader of the municipality and the chairperson of the municipal council.
+The following people have held this position: